OrchardCMS/OrchardCore/src/OrchardCore.Modules/OrchardCore.Apis.GraphQL/README.md

 #### query string

-In addition to the above, If the "query" query string parameter is present (as in the GET example above), it is be parsed and handled in the same way as the HTTP GET case.
+In addition to the above, If the "query" query string parameter is present (as in the GET example above), it will be parsed and handled in the same way as the HTTP GET case.

 ### Response